|

 to 26 different positions.
 It was mounted to the left of the three cipher

-wheels, which is why this machine is sometimes thought to be a 4-wheel
+rotors, which is why this machine is sometimes thought to be a 4-rotor

 Enigma.

-the Enigma D. Like the Enigma C it was housed in a wooden
+Like its predecessor – Enigma C – it was housed in a wooden

-transit case with a hinged lid, but had several improvements.
+transit case with a hinged lid, but it had several improvements.

 |